ForeCyberSec/eCPPT-Notes/Command-list.md

 # Meterpreter

-search -d /pathtobeginsearch -f *.extension
+# search -d /pathtobeginsearch -f *.extension

-//the -l opens a listener port on our local machine, and forwards the connection to the target IP on the -p port specified
+- the -l opens a listener port on our local machine, and forwards the connection to the target IP on the -p port specified

-portfwd add -l <LPORT> -p <porttoconnectto> -r <targetIP>
+# portfwd add -l <LPORT> -p <porttoconnectto> -r <targetIP>

 ---------------------------------